Love them or hate them, when it comes to tech controversy, power meters are right up there with disc brakes on road bikes.

 Single sided power meters

-These units measure power from one side, usually the left, and then double the reading to estimate your total power output from both legs.
+You can buy single sided power meters that measure power from one side, usually the left, and then double the reading to estimate your total power output from both legs.

 A single sided only measurement means doubling a single legs power may not be a fully accurate representation of your power, but it can mean they are more affordable.